okta/okta-oidc-js/packages/okta-angular/README.md

 The top-level Angular module which provides these components and services:

 - [`OktaAuthGuard`](#oktaauthguard) - A navigation guard using [CanActivate](https://angular.io/api/router/CanActivate) to grant access to a page only after successful authentication.
-- [`OktaCallbackComponent`](#oktacallbackcomponent) - Handles the implicit flow callback by parsing tokens from the URL and storing them automatically.
+- [`OktaCallbackComponent`](#oktacallbackcomponent) - Handles the OAuth flow callback by parsing tokens from the URL and storing them automatically.
 - [`OktaLoginRedirectComponent`](#oktaloginredirectcomponent) - Redirects users to the Okta Hosted Login Page for authentication.
 - [`OktaAuthService`](#oktaauthservice) - Highest-level service containing the `okta-angular` public methods.